Components of an Estate Plan in Orange County

 A trust involves three parties: the trustor (the person establishing the trust), the trustee, and the beneficiary.
 The trustee is the individual or company responsible for managing the property listed in the trust until the appointed time when the beneficiary may come into their inheritance.
 This is often used for children or young adults who are not likely capable of handling the property to their best advantage until a later date.

-Understanding Power of Attorney in Estate Planning
+Power of Attorney: Essential for Your Estate Planning

 The power of attorney is a legal document that gives another person the legal power to act on your behalf when you are unable to do so.
 This power can be ongoing, or it can apply only to certain actions and dates.